What to learn from a few visible transitions' statistics?: Explicit results for unicyclic networks

-We now calculate transition statistics analytically for the specific example of networks with ring topology.
-The purpose of these calculations is to showcase that computing inter-transition statistics in generic Markov chains is often a herculean task which is greatly simplified by the exact analytical framework developed in Sec.~\ref{sec:trans_stat}.
+{In addition to the developed generic framework, analytical expressions for inter-transition time distributions in ring (unicyclic) networks can be obtained using Laplace transforms.
 To this aim, we now use a combinatoric graph-theoretic approach based on sums over all possible hidden paths in Laplace space.
+As shown below, these explicit calculations showcase that computing inter-transition statistics in generic Markov chains is often a Herculean task, which is greatly simplified by the exact analytical framework developed in Sec.~\ref{sec:trans_stat}. }

 In a variety of models of e.g. enzymatic reactions~\cite{qian2006generalized} the state space can be depicted as a ring network, where every state \(i\) is connected to only its nearest neighbours \(i\pm 1\) and nothing else (\(1 \leftrightarrow 2 \leftrightarrow \ldots \leftrightarrow N \leftrightarrow 1\)).
 In particular we consider as visible the pair of transitions between states \(1\leftrightarrow N\), without loss of generality.
 For this section we also assume that every neighboring states have transitions in both directions, \(W_{i,i+1}>0\) and \(W_{i+1,i}>0\), allowing for the cycle performance in both orientations.